 - 10. The main interface with the Lord Chancellor is that the CRA (Section 50(1) (b)) places upon the Lord Chancellor the duty of providing the UKSC with such resources as he thinks are appropriate for the Court to carry on its business.
 In practice this duty is discharged via the Spending Reviews conducted Government wide by the Treasury, which normally determine Departmental budgets for the following three or four years.
-The next Spending Review is expected to take place in 2015 starting immediately after the General Election on Thursday 7 May and likely concluding sometime in the autumn of 2015.
-It is expected to settle the Court's resources for the four fiscal years running from 1 April 2016 to 31 March 2020. - 11.
-The duty on the Lord Chancellor to provide the Court with adequate resources to carry on its business is balanced by a duty on the Chief Executive to ensure that the Court uses those resources to provide an efficient and effective system to support the Court in carrying on its business (CRA Section 51). - 12.
-The UKSC has remained within its budget in every financial year since its inception and will aim to do so again in 2015 2016. - 13.
-The UKSC / JCPC's resources actually comprise four different elements.
-The first is an amount directly voted by Parliament in accordance with the terms of the Spending Review settlement. - 14.
-The other three elements comprise: - (1) fees paid directly by UKSC / JCPC litigants.
-The amount the UKSC / JCPC expects to receive from these is obviously a forward projection, based on fee levels and the volume of cases the two courts have historically received in recent years.
+The Spending Review conducted between July and November 2015, following the General Election in May 2015, has determined the level of the Court's resources for the four fiscal years running from 1 April 2016 to 31 March 2020.
+This Business Plan therefore relates to the first of the four years covered by that settlement. - 11.
+The duty on the Lord Chancellor to provide the Court with adequate resources to carry on its business is balanced by a duty on the Chief Executive to ensure that the Court uses those resources to provide an efficient and effective system to support the Court in carrying on its business (CRA Section 51).